Classic FM (UK): Occasional presenters

+Shows

 Hall of Fame

 Classic FM's "Hall of Fame" is broadcast annually over the four days of the Easter weekend.
 First broadcast in 1996, the show counts down the 300 most-popular pieces as voted for by listeners, culminating in the number one on the evening of Easter Monday.

 The number one spot was occupied until 2001 by Max Bruch's Violin Concerto No. 1, and then by Rachmaninoff's Piano Concerto No. 2.
 In 2006 the top spot was taken by Mozart's Clarinet Concerto.
 From 2007 to 2010, the top place on the Hall of Fame was taken by Ralph Vaughan Williams's The Lark Ascending.
 The 2011 "Hall of Fame" saw Rachmaninov's Piano Concerto No. 2 return to the top spot, ending Vaughan Williams' four-year run, and held the position again in 2012 and 2013.
 In 2014 The Lark Ascending replaced Rachmaninov, which slipped back to number 2 and remained number 1 through to 2017.

 In 2018, the top spot was taken by Pyotr Ilyich Tchaikovsky's 1812 Overture, Rachmaninov's Piano Concerto No. 2 was a non-mover in second place, and Vaughan Williams' The Lark Ascending descended to third place after a four-year run at no. 1.

 In the 2019 Hall of Fame, Vaughan Williams's The Lark Ascending reclaimed the top spot, followed by Rachmaninoff's Piano Concerto No. 2 and Edward Elgar's Enigma Variations at second and third respectively.
 2020 and 2021's Hall Of Fame also saw The Lark Ascending voted the most popular piece by Classic FM listeners.

 Nation's Favourite Christmas Carol

 Classic FM broadcasts the "Nation's Favourite Christmas Carol" in a similar format to the "Hall of Fame".
 The show counts down the thirty most popular Christmas carols every Christmas Day between 13:00 and 15:00, as voted for by listeners.
 It began in 2001, with "In the Bleak Midwinter" winning the first vote.
-The following year, Silent Night was voted the nation's favourite.
-The vote has been won by O Holy Night in almost every year since then, with the only other winner being Silent Night in 2014 and 2015.
+The following year, "Silent Night" was voted the nation's favourite.
+The vote has been won by "O Holy Night" in almost every year since then, with the only other winner being "Silent Night" in 2014 and 2015.

-Classic FM Chart
+Classic FM chart

 From the station's launch in September 1992 until the end of 2019, Classic FM broadcast a weekly classical chart show.
-Initially transmitted on Saturday mornings, the programme later moved to Sunday teatimes.
+Initially transmitted on Saturday mornings, the programme later moved to Sunday evening.
 The final chart show was aired on 21 December 2019.